top of page

 1. Subscription

-1. This model implies ensuring more qualitative educational data on a paid basis.
+1. This model implies the need to ensure higher-quality educational data on a paid basis.

 2. Shaw Academy's subscription costs range from $49.99 to $60.00, enabling users to take multiple courses from the library.